Irish Water: Formation and operation

-Water supply and sanitation in the Republic of Ireland are governed by the Water Services Acts of 2007 to 2014 (in Northern Ireland, such services are provided by Northern Ireland Water).
+Water supply and sanitation in Ireland are governed by the Water Services Acts of 2007 to 2014.
 Until 2015, this legislation provided for the provision of water and wastewater services by local authorities, with domestic usage funded through central taxation, and non-domestic usage funded via local authority rates.

 In 2013, Irish Water was established under the Water Services Act 2013, which created the company as a subsidiary company of Bord Gáis. to provide "safe, clean and affordable water and waste water services" to water users in the country.
 Under terms of a 2010 Economic Adjustment (Bailout) Programme, the then government agreed to change this arrangement.
 From 2015, legislation came into force such that a new utility company, Irish Water, became responsible for providing water and wastewater services, with the intention that the company would be funded through direct billing.
 The new company was set up as a subsidiary of an existing semi-state corporation, Bord Gáis (Ervia).
 The newly created company effectively took on the existing local authority employees and water management facilities, pipes and infrastructure.
 Operationally, Irish Water delegates some work, for example water meter installation and customer support, to sub-contractors.

 Public concerns on operational, documentation, company responsiveness, data security, financial and perceived wasteful spending issues were highlighted throughout the initial months of Irish Water's operations.
 Together with privatisation fears, these public concerns resulted in a significant volume of unreturned application forms, large nationwide protests and pressure on company management and the government during 2014.
 In 2015, the scale of non-payment issues, and an unfavourable assessment of the viability of the organisation as an independent entity further increased attention and calls by some to dissolve the organisation.
 The viability of the utility was also a feature ahead of the 2016 general election, and post-election discussions on government formation.

-In July 2022, it was announced that the company would be rebranded from Irish Water to Uisce Éireann as part of a split from its parent body Ervia.
+In July 2022, it was announced that the company would be renamed from Irish Water to Uisce Éireann as part of a split from its parent body Ervia.
 This took effect from 1 January 2023.